 Subdivision (f) is new.
-It provides a procedure for assessing the status of the mortgage at any point before the trustee files the notice under (g)(1).
-This optional procedure, which should be used only when necessary and appropriate for carrying out the plan, allows the debtor and the trustee to be informed of any deficiencies in payment and to reconcile records with the claim holder in time to become current before the case is closed.
-The procedure is initiated by motion of the trustee or debtor.
-An Official Form has been adopted for this purpose.
-The claim holder then must respond if it disagrees with facts stated in the motion, again using an Official Form to provide the required information.
-If the claim holder's response asserts such a disagreement, the court, after notice and a hearing, will determine the status of the mortgage claim.
-If the claim holder fails to respond or does not dispute the facts set forth in the motion, the court may enter an order favorable to the moving party based on those facts.
+It provides a procedure for 331 assessing the status of the mortgage at any point before the 332 trustee files the notice under (g)(1).
+This optional procedure, 333 which should be used only when necessary and appropriate 334 for carrying out the plan, allows the debtor and the trustee to 335 be informed of any deficiencies in payment and to reconcile 336 records with the claim holder in time to become current 337 before the case is closed.
+The procedure is initiated by 338 motion of the trustee or debtor.
+An Official Form has been 339 adopted for this purpose.
+The claim holder then must 340 respond if it disagrees with facts stated in the motion, again 341 342 using an Official Form to provide the required information.
+If the claim holder's response asserts such a disagreement, 343 the court, after notice and a hearing, will determine the status 344 345 of the mortgage claim.
+If the claim holder fails to respond or does not dispute the facts set forth in the motion, the court 346 may enter an order favorable to the moving party based on 347 348 those facts.

-Under subdivision (g), within 45 days after the last plan payment is made to the trustee, the trustee must file an
+349 Under subdivision (g), within 45 days after the last350 plan payment is made to the trustee, the trustee must file an

 End-of-Case Notice of Disbursements Made.
-An Official Form has been adopted for this purpose.
-The notice will state the amount that the trustee has paid to cure any default on the claim and whether the default has been cured.
-It will also state the amount that the trustee has disbursed on obligations that came due during the case and whether those payments are current as of the date of the notice.
-If the trustee has disbursed no amounts to the claim holder under either or both categories, the notice should be filed stating \$0 for the amount disbursed.
-The claim holder then must respond within 28 days after service of the notice, again using an Official Form to provide the required information.
+An Official 351 352 Form has been adopted for this purpose.
+The notice will state the amount that the trustee has paid to cure any default on 353 the claim and whether the default has been cured.
+It will also 354 355 state the amount that the trustee has disbursed on obligations that came due during the case and whether those payments 356 are current as of the date of the notice.
+If the trustee has 357 disbursed no amounts to the claim holder under either or 358 both categories, the notice should be filed stating \$0 for the 359 amount disbursed.
+The claim holder then must respond 360 361 within 28 days after service of the notice, again using an Official Form to provide the required information.
+362

-Either the trustee or the debtor may file a motion for a determination of final cure and payment.
-The motion, using the appropriate Official Form, may be filed within 45 days after the claim holder responds to the trustee's notice under (g)(1), or, if the claim holder fails to respond to the notice, within 45 days after the notice was served.
-If the claim holder disagrees with any facts in the motion, it must respond within 28 days after the motion is served, using the appropriate Official Form.
-The court will then determine the status of the mortgage.
-A Director's Form provides guidance on the type of information that should be included in the order.
+363 Either the trustee or the debtor may file a motion for a determination of final cure and payment.
+The motion, 364 using the appropriate Official Form, may be filed within 45 365 days after the claim holder responds to the trustee's notice 366 under (g)(1), or, if the claim holder fails to respond to the 367 notice, within 45 days after the notice was served.
+If the 368 claim holder disagrees with any facts in the motion, it must 369 respond within 28 days after the motion is served, using the 370 appropriate Official Form.
+The court will then determine the 371 status of the mortgage.
+A Director's Form provides guidance 372 on the type of information that should be included in the 373 order.
+374

-Subdivision (h) was previously subdivision (i).
-It has been amended to clarify that the listed sanctions are authorized in addition to any other actions that the rule authorizes the court to take if the claim holder fails to provide notice or respond as required by the rule.
-Stylistic changes have also been made to the subdivision.
+375 Subdivision (h) was previously subdivision (i).
+It has 376 been amended to clarify that the listed sanctions are 377 authorized in addition to any other actions that the rule 378 authorizes the court to take if the claim holder fails to 379 provide notice or respond as required by the rule.
+Stylistic 380 changes have also been made to the subdivision.
+April 2025: Before this package was sent to Congress, footnote 2 in Bankruptcy Rules 3002.1 and 8006 indicating that changes were made to the restyled versions of rules not yet in effect was removed.